 Pantai Burung Mandi

 Pantai Burung Mandi, aka ‘bird bath beach’ is on the northeast corner of Belitung and the site of an ancient harbor used by the Dutch and Chinese over 200 years ago.
-Now, as the site of an annual outrigger sailboat race, you’ll find hundred of picturesque Manggar outrigger boats parked along the beach.
+Now, as the site of an annual outrigger sailboat race, you’ll find hundreds of picturesque Manggar outrigger boats parked along the beach.

 This little-known beach is the perfect beach-side retreat.
 Located a little over 90km from Tanjung Pandan, Punai Beach is at the south end of the island.
-As of now, the people are are mostly fisherman looking for fresh fish.
+As of now, the people are mostly fisherman looking for fresh fish.
 You can, of course, buy these fresh fish from the fisherman for a tasty lunch.

-This is great beach for swimming, fishing, and snorkeling as well.
+This is a great beach for swimming, fishing, and snorkeling as well.
 Or just relax and contemplate the array of granite rocks decorating the shoreline.